 9. Up the Nose.
 I make a fuss about noise in restaurants and this problem is similar.
 Some people in certain situations imagine that what they have to say in a public place needs to be heard by everybody.
 One way to accomplish this is to just talk louder, but another is to drive the sound of your voice up into your nose and the back of your throat so that it becomes harsh (try it: say hello in your ordinary voice and then say it forcing the sound upward and kind of constricting your throat at the same time).
 Both men and women do this and it’s particularly prevalent in trendy eating places, bars, and cafés.
 It drives me crazy.

 This isn’t bad language per se, more like a bad way of talking.
 For some reason certain places are like a magnet for this special grating exhibition.
-Sometimes I have to leave for example the very good bakery Beaucoup because I can’t stand what people are doing in there.
+Sometimes I have to leave for example the very good bakery Beaucoup because I can’t stand hearing the prevalent conversations in there.

 10. American Long Vowels.
-At some point someone explained to Americans that you’re not supposed to pronounce foreign words as Americans would render them phonetically (Viet Nam as Vee-YET NAY-am; and alto as AL-tow (short form of Alan and rhymed with how).
+At some point someone explained to Americans that you’re not supposed to pronounce foreign words as Americans would render them phonetically (Viet Nam as Vee-YET NAY-am; and alto as AL-tow (Al – short form of Alan – and “to” rhymed with Joe).
 No, they’re told, the natives pronounce their vowel sounds “long”.
 Wanting nothing so much as authenticity, they dutifully switch to vee-YET NOMM (rhymes with Tom as a Canadian would say it), and ALL-tow.
 Natives, however, say those words about halfway between the American phonetic version and the American “educated” version: Veet NUM (rhymes roughly with hum) and AHL (or even UL-)-tow (rhymes with throw).
 Anybody who tries to listen to non-English-speakers cringes at this inaccuracy that feels like affectation, even though it’s completely unconscious.
 The same silliness has leaked into English-language words: avocado as OF-oh-COD-oh, Anna as ON-a, aunt as ONT, etc.